Kheldiae/nvim-config/README.md

 Just clone this repository and run the `nvim` script at its root!

+### Contributing

+Please don't.
+This is more of a personal configuration made public, this is not meant for open contribution...
+If you intend to publish modifications on this configuration, please fork this repository.

 ## Install it

 This repository follows the format for Neovim's runtime directory, meaning you can clone it directly into `~/.config/nvim` on your system.